ws-kj/MAQSU/README.md

 # MAQSU
-The Mobile Air Quality Sensory Unit (MAQSU) is a handheld or drone mounted device which monitors air quality and pollutant levels.
+The Mobile Air Quality Sensory Unit (MAQSU) is a handheld device which monitors air quality and pollutant levels.
+Made for NoVA SciExpo 2019